-- C. No More Than Two Dwelling Units Per Parcel.
-No more than two dwelling units (whether primary, accessory, or single family residential duplex) shall be allowed per parcel.
-In no event shall a Single Family Residential Duplex permit application be used to construct more than two dwelling units per parcel. - D. Sale, Rental, and Occupancy of Units.
+- C. No More Than Two Attached Residential Units Per Parcel.
+No more than two residential units (whether primary, accessory, or single family residential duplex) shall be allowed per parcel.
+In no event shall a Single Family Residential Duplex permit application be used to construct more than two residential units per parcel.
+The Residential Units located on the property must be attached or connected via a permanent wall, ceiling, or floor.
+Attached Single Family Residential Duplexes do not include those units which are attached to a primary structure via patio structure, overhang, or breezeway. - D. Sale, Rental, and Occupancy of Units.
 Single Family Residential Duplexes shall not be rented for less than thirty (30) days.
-Either the Single Family Residential Duplex or the primary dwelling located on the parcel shall be occupied by the owner of the parcel. - E. Deed Restriction.
-A Deed Restriction prepared by the City shall be recorded on the subject property prior to issuance of the certificate of occupancy for the Single Family Residential Duplex stating that (1) the Single Family Residential Duplex shall not be rented for less than 30 days, (2) either the Single Family Residential Duplex or the primary dwelling located on the parcel shall be occupied by the owner of the parcel, (3) the Single Family Residential Duplex shall be occupied by very-low to low-income households in perpetuity; (4) no more than two dwelling units (whether primary, accessory, or single family residential duplex) shall be constructed on the parcel; and (5) the deed restriction runs with the land and each provision therein may be enforced against future owners of the property. - F. Required Setbacks.
+In addition, one of the two residential units located on the parcel shall be occupied by the owner of the parcel. - E. Deed Restriction.
+A Deed Restriction prepared by the City shall be recorded on the subject property prior to issuance of the certificate of occupancy for the Single Family Residential Duplex stating that (1) the Single Family Residential Duplex shall not be rented for less than 30 days, (2) one of the two residential units located on the parcel shall be occupied by the owner of the parcel, (3) the Single Family Residential Duplex shall be occupied by very-low to low-income households in perpetuity; (4) no more than two residential units (whether primary, accessory, or single family residential duplex) shall be constructed on the parcel; and (5) the deed restriction runs with the land and each provision therein may be enforced against future owners of the property. - F. Required Setbacks.
 All Single Family Residential Duplexes shall strictly comply with at least a four (4) foot side setback and at least a four (4) foot rear yard setback.
 All Single Family Residential Duplexes must also strictly comply with the front yard setback requirement of the underlying zoning district in which it is located.
 No portion of a Single Family Residential Duplex, including but not limited to HVAC equipment, staircases, and patio covers, shall project into the required rear, side, or front yard setback.
 No setback requirement shall be required for a legally existing detached accessory structure, which is converted into a Single Family Residential Duplex.
 However, the converted Single Family Residential Duplex must comply with all of the other requirements of this Section, including but not limited to the size, height, building separation, parking and permitting requirements set forth herein. - G. Maximum Height/Stories.
-All Single Family Residential Duplexes shall be subject to a height limitation of sixteen (16) feet, and shall be limited to one story. - H. Building Separation Requirements.
+If located within the rear or side yard setback required for the underlying zoning district, the Single Family Residential Duplex shall be subject to a height limitation of sixteen (16) feet, and shall be limited to one story.
+If located outside the rear and side yard setbacks for the underlying zoning district, the Single Family Residential Duplex shall comply with the height limitations in the underlying zoning district.

+- H. Building Separation Requirements.
 All Single Family Residential Duplexes shall comply with the City's building separation requirements as set forth in Chapters 9.09. - Single Family Residential Duplex Size Requirements.
-For all Single Family Residential Duplexes, the Total Floor Area shall not exceed 800 square feet and
+For all Single Family Residential Duplexes, the Total Floor Area shall not exceed 800 square feet and 1 bedroom.
+In no event shall the two Residential Units located upon the parcel exceed 1600 square feet.